Real Milk vs Non-Dairy Milk: What's the DifferenceRead more

-There also are other options for those who have different health needs or taste preferences, including reduced fat (2%), lowfat (1%) and fat free milk.
+There also are other options for those who have different health needs or taste preferences, including reduced fat (2% milk), lowfat (1% milk) and fat free (or skim) milk.
 Here are the facts about the other types of milk in the dairy case.

-If you are looking for the same nutrients as whole milk, but want to cut calories and fat, fat free milk is a good choice.
+If you are looking for the same nutrients as whole milk, but want to cut calories and fat, fat free (also known as skim) milk is a good choice.
 In fact, because it has less fat, there are just 80 calories in fat free milk in each 8-ounce glass.
-There is a misperception that fat free milk contains water to reduce the fat content — but that is not the case.
+There is a misperception that skim milk contains water to reduce the fat content — but that is not the case.
 The nine essential nutrients, including 8 grams of high-quality protein, remain intact.

 Strict farming practices, defined by the United States Department of Agriculture, set the standards for organic dairy farms to produce organic milk.
 From what cows eat to how farmers care for their cows governs the production of organic milk.